-    Sri Lankan President Junius Jayewardene began a four day state visit to Singapore on Saturday (15 September).
+Background: Sri Lankan President Junius Jayewardene began a four day state visit to Singapore on Saturday (15 September).
 The visit is aimed at improving economic and political links between the two islands republics.

 SYNOPSIS: The Sri Lankan leader, accompanied by his wife, was welcomed at the airport by Singapore President Benjamin Sheares and Prime Minister Lee Kwan Yew.

 The summit follows a series of visits to Singapore by Senior Sir Lankan government leaders.

 The two leaders will discuss a wide range of issues.
 Observers to the talks say President Jayewardene will ask Singapore for closer cooperation in trade, tourism, and housing development.